Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 As the oil continues to flow through the Line 5 pipeline and fossil-fueled climate disasters rage around it, Leoso says succinctly, “And now those things are killing us.”

-But, Blanchard says, the rerouted pipeline could still harm the Tribe’s ceded territory.
+Blanchard says the rerouted pipeline could still harm the Tribe’s ceded territory.
 “We do want it removed from the reservation, but we don’t want it within the Bad River watershed.”

-If there were to be a spill in the watershed south of the Bad River from the new route, Blanchard says it could still affect the Tribe’s ability to hunt, fish, and gather on the reservation, which he believes still violates the treaties.
+Since the rerouted pipeline would be upstream from the Bad River, if there were to be a spill or leak, it could affect the Tribe’s ability to hunt, fish, and gather on the reservation, which he believes still violates the treaties.

 “We are looking after our land, water, and harvest,” Blanchard says.
 “I do harvesting of wild rice and traditional medicine, all to feed my family, and I want my great-great grandkids to have what I have and to be able to do what I have done.
 Money is nice, but is it worth giving up land?”